Wooza/ProspectTogether/README.md

 ## Quick Guide
 * Drop the zip file into your `Mods` folder or use 1-click install from VSModDB.
 * Just keep prospecting, the mod will automatically record any data found while the pick is used in Density Search mode.
-* The data of each prospected chunk is shown on the map when you hold the pick in your hand or when the "Show Overlay" option is enabled.
+* The data of each prospected chunk is shown on the map, when the ProspectTogether map layer is enabled.
-* Use `Ctrl + P` to quickly show/hide the settings dialog.
 * Use the heatmap setting and select an ore to see where certain ores are more likely to occur.
 * Configure autosharing if you want to share your data with the whole server or a certain group.